vk-cs/terraform-provider-vkcs/docs/resources/vkcs_lb_members.md

 * `pool_id` - (Required) The id of the pool that members will be assigned to.
 	Changing this creates a new members resource.

-* `region` - (Optional) The region in which to obtain the V2 Networking client.
+* `region` - (Optional) The region in which to obtain the Loadbalancer client.
-	A Networking client is needed to create pool members.
 	If omitted, the `region` argument of the provider is used.
 Changing this creates a new members resource.

 * `member` - (Optional) A set of dictionaries containing member parameters.
 The